VivianLin61/Todo-Tracker/README.md

 - Return to the root directory using `cd ..`
 - Place your own MongoDB URI `.env`
 - Run `npm start` in the root directory.
-- View in browser t
+- View in browser at `http://localhost:8080`